CTCMS-UQ/CTCMS-UQ.github.io/_linux_tutorials/1_intro_linux.md

 - [nano](https://www.nano-editor.org/docs.php): a simple, no-frills text editor.
 It has no special features - it just opens, writes and saves text files.
 Nano is very easy to use, and is the closest equivalent to a "notepad" type application on the Linux command-line.
-Magnus requires you to load the `nano` module before you can use it (via `module load nano`).
+Setonix requires you to load the `nano` module before you can use it (via `module load nano`).
 - [vim](https://www.linux.com/training-tutorials/vim-101-beginners-guide-vim/): a more
   fully-featured and customisable text editor with loads of special features like syntax-highlighting